ocaml/dune/doc/jsoo.rst

    (modes js)
    (preprocess (pps js_of_ocaml-ppx)))

-Separate compilation
+Separate Compilation
 ====================

-Dune supports two modes of compilation
+Dune supports two modes of compilation:

 - Direct compilation of a bytecode program to JavaScript.
-This mode allows js_of_ocaml to perform whole program deadcode elimination and whole program inlining.
+This mode allows Js_of_ocaml to perform whole-program deadcode elimination and whole-program inlining.

 - Separate compilation, where compilation units are compiled to JavaScript